The Shackelford House

 Be our guest on a full 360 degree tour of The Shackelford House, one of the area’s most popular wedding and upscale-event venues.

-It’s a match made in culinary heaven: The name most synonymous with catering in Southwest Georgia – Lynne Ranew Mertins – joined Merry Acres Event Center/Stewbos, the region’s top food and hospitality company, on Jan.
+It’s a match made in culinary and event catering heaven: The name most synonymous with catering in Southwest Georgia – Lynne Ranew Mertins – joined Merry Acres Event Center/Stewbos, the region’s top food and hospitality company, on Jan.
 1., 2015

-And, to boot, so did one of the area’s most popular wedding and upscale-event venues: The Shackelford House.
+As part of this merger one of the area’s most popular wedding and upscale-event venues, the Shackelford House was also reborn.

 In addition to catering special occasions throughout the region for four decades, Mertins has hosted celebrations and meetings at Shackelford House since 2002.
-Merry Acres/Stewbos added Mertins to its staff and purchased the “Pink House,” designed by famed architect Edward Vason Jones.
+Merry Acres/Stewbos added Mertins to its staff and after purchasing the “Pink House,” designed by famed architect Edward Vason Jones.

 Jones, an Albany native who is best known for renovating 25 White House rooms and seven U.S. Department of State rooms from 1965 to 1980, drew the plans for the pink mansion at 1801 Dawson Road for his friends, Hugh and Marie Shackelford.